Draed/rush/6_Virtualization/proxmox/proxmox_lab1/proxmox_lab1.md

 ## Description

-Installation of proxmox server on rapsberry
+Installation of proxmox server on rapsberry.

+## Usage

+I use a ansible playbbok to install proxmox, but the rapsberry Specificities make the headless configuration not possible : input in install script needed.
+So project is paused.

 ## source :